trbocode/Decrypt9WIP/README.md

 ## Support files

 Depending on the environment, Decrypt9 is ran from, you may need support files to have full functionality.
 Support files are placed into either the root folder, or the work folder (`/Decrypt9/`).
 Here's a list of support files used in Decrypt9, when you need them and what they are used for:
-* __`slot0x05keyY.bin`__: This file is needed for access to CTRNAND features (which is basically everything) on N3DS.
-At the moment not needed on any entrypoint.
+* __`slot0x05keyY.bin`__: This file was previously needed for access to CTRNAND features (which is basically everything) on N3DS.
+At the moment it is not needed on any entrypoint.
 * __`slot0x25keyX.bin`__: This file is needed to decrypt 7x crypto NCCHs and CIAs on O3DS < 7.0 and on A9LH.
 * __`slot0x18keyX.bin`__: This file is needed to decrypt Secure 3 crypto NCCHs and CIAs on O3DS and on A9LH.
 * __`slot0x1BkeyX.bin`__: This file is needed to decrypt Secure 4 crypto NCCHs and CIAs in every environment.